 With 18 percent of parkers using the pay-by-phone service, Read said Minneapolis is above the national average of 10 to 15 percent in other cities.
 He expects usage to peak at around 20 percent.

-"We expect that number to grow," he said.
+"With time and awareness, we expect that number to grow," he said.

 Both cities say there have been few problems with the service.

 Users of the app will pay 15 cents per transaction and 99 cents a month if they have signed up to be a member.
-Nonmembers pay 25 cents per transaction.
+Nonmembers will pay 25 cents per transaction.

 For parkers who fear they've stayed longer than their time, the app can send an e-mail notice when a meter is about to expire, allowing the driver to add more time remotely.
 Drivers can also get receipts to help keep track of parking expenses or submit them to their employer for reimbursement.